Boundaries in Relationships: Why It Starts With Your Body

 The characteristics of healthy boundaries in relationships

+Boundaries are personal and unique.
 Your boundaries reflect your values and needs.
 What feels okay for you may differ from what others think or feel.
 And that’s perfectly normal.
 There’s no “right” or “wrong” way to set boundaries; it is only what works for your well-being and feels true in your body.

+Boundaries must be communicated.
 People cannot read your mind, and you cannot read theirs.
 If you expect others to respect boundaries that don’t exist, you’re setting yourself and them up for frustration.
 Clear, direct communication about boundaries in relationships is essential.

+Boundaries are contextual.
 You’ll naturally have different boundaries with your closest friends than work colleagues or acquaintances.
 Your boundaries may also shift depending on the situation, your energy levels, and the nature of specific relationships.

+Boundaries evolve over time.
 As you grow and heal, your boundaries will change.
 Behaviours you once tolerated may become unacceptable.
 Conversely, as trust deepens in healthy relationships, you may become more open and vulnerable.

 Recognizing when your boundaries have been crossed